<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=172061883552505&amp;ev=PageView&amp;noscript=1">

 Even though the 404 page isn't an essential page on your website, it is still a part of your website.
 This means it needs to align with your brand, and it even gives you a chance to showcase your brand a bit more.

 This helps you make an opportunity out of a problem.
-In addition to having your logo in the corner of the page, you should also include brand colors and brand imaging to add a little pizzaz.
+In addition to having your logo in the corner of the page, you should also include brand colors and brand imaging to add a little pizzazz.

 Use of Graphics

-Blank pages are boring and lack luster.
+Blank pages are boring and lackluster.
 Give your users something exciting and fun to look at.
 An appealing graphic can remind them why they still want to click a link to continue searching for what they need.

 A good practice to adopt is to make your graphic relate to your copy in some meaningful way.